camatcode/ex_ftp/README.md

 ### Storage Connector: S3

-When `storage_connector` is `ExFTP.Storage.FileConnector`, ex_ftp will use any S3-compatible storage provider.
+When **storage_connector** is `ExFTP.Storage.S3Connector`, this connector will use any S3-compatible storage provider.

 Underneath the hood, ex_ftp is using `ExAws.S3`, so you'll need that configured properly.